zhulinn/car-rental-Ruby-on-Rails/README.md

 * Preconfigured super admin: *Email: sadmin1@email.com, *Password: 333333
 # Admin
 * Preconfigured admin: *Email: admin1@email.com, *Password: 222222
+# Corner Case
+* When Admin delete a car from the system:
+  1. The user who is reserving or checking out this car will update his(her) status to indicate he(she) has returned the car.
+  2. All records associated with the car will be removed including the reserve record and checked out record.
+* When Admin delete a user from the system:
+  1. The car which is reserved or checked out by this user will update its status to indicate the user has returned the car.
+  2. All records associated with the user will be removed, including the reservations, and checked out records.
 # Bonus
 * Car Suggestion
   1. Customers can suggest a new car.
 SuperAdmins and Admins can edit and approve or disapprove this suggestion.